schmaustech/nat-firewall/README.md

   interfaces: enp2s0 enp1s0
 ~~~

 We will first set our two interfaces to variables to make the rest of the commands easy to follow.
 Interface enp1s0 will be set to external and enp2s0 will be set to internal.
 Then we will go ahead and create an internal zone.
 Note we do not need to create an external zone because one exists by default with firewalld.
-We can then assign the interfaces to their proper zones.
+We can then assign the interfaces to their respective zones.

 ~~~bash
 $ sudo EXTERNAL=enp1s0